 Creating a GovTech community through the organisation of specialised events

 The GovTech Lab complements the existing ecosystem of players who develop and promote innovative solutions.
 It is destined to become the platform par excellence for the exchange of digital needs, new technologies and innovative solutions within the State.
-To this end, transversal or specialised events will be organised both within the State and with external actors with the aim of developing a GovTech community in Luxembourg.
+To this end, transversal or specialised events are being organised both within the State and with external actors with the aim of developing a GovTech community in Luxembourg.

 Becoming the reference and meeting place for State officials interested in GovTech

-Eventually, the GovTech Lab will also have an innovative space in the new CTIE building, which will help to facilitate exchange and stimulate creativity between administrations and/or the CTIE teams in order to experiment with and test ideas.
+The GovTech Lab's innovative space in the new CTIE building, helps to facilitate exchange and stimulate creativity between administrations and/or the CTIE teams in order to experiment with and test ideas.

 Calls for solutions

-A jury evaluates the applications at stages 3 and 5 of the process.
-It is composed of members of the Ministry for Digitalisation, the CTIE, the administration that put forward the challenge and external experts, chosen according to the subject of the call for solutions.
+The innovation partnership is a process, which takes an average of 8 to 14 months and allows for broader participation by external players thanks to a less restrictive public procurement procedure.
+Over the course of this partnership, candidates are called to present their solutions to a jury, composed of members of the Ministry for Digitalisation, the CTIE, the administration that put forward the challenge in question and external experts, chosen according to the subject of the call for solutions.

 The SpeedUP is a second option for call for solutions with a duration of maximum 8 months and thus shorter than an innovation partnership.
 The object of the SpeedUp is also broader since it can encompass the search for a new or existing technological solution, a legal analysis, or even a concept proposition.
 In the case of the SpeedUP, only one candidate is retained to deliver the requested solution, analysis or concept.